dabeaz/blog/2023/three-problems.md

 later went on to apply it to the Python implementation of my compiler class project.
 The resulting parser was about half the size of a hand-written recursive descent parser and involved fewer concepts.
-The code also almost directly reflected the language grammar which had been specified using a PEG.
+The resulting code also directly reflected the language grammar which had been specified using a PEG.
 Last, but not least, the new implementation turned out to have a number of desirable properties related to error handling and error messages.
 In the end, I liked